Differential syntactic and semantic encoding in LLMs: Conclusion

 \section{Conclusion}

 We quantified syntactic and semantic similarities in LLM representations by analyzing local neighborhoods of sentence pairs sharing syntactic structure or meaning.
 Intuitively, syntactic similarity is already high in the initial layers, and remains roughly constant throughout the network.
-Furthermore, we found that, for each sentence represented by the vector $\mathbf{X}_i$, a significant fraction of the observed similarities is ablated by subtracting the projection of each sentence $\mathbf{X}_i$ along the direction of its syntax centroid, $\mathbf{S}_i$.
+Furthermore, we found that, for each sentence represented by the vector $\mathbf{X}_i$, a significant fraction of the observed similarity is ablated by subtracting the projection of $\mathbf{X}_i$ along the direction of its syntax centroid, $\mathbf{S}_i$.

-Semantic similarity is very low on the early layers, and it increases progressively with depth, being maximal in the inner layers of the network, and decreasing again on the last layer, which is oriented towards output generation.
-We constructed semantic centroids $\mathbf{T}_i$ averaging activations corresponding to translations in several languages.
-Again, subtracting the projection of each sentence $\mathbf{X}_i$ along $\mathbf{T}_i$ strongly reduces semantic similarities, most clearly so in the inner layers.
+Semantic similarity is very low in the early layers, and it increases progressively with depth, being maximal in the inner layers of the network, and decreasing again on the last layer, which is oriented towards output generation.
+Again, subtracting the projection of each sentence $\mathbf{X}_i$ along the direction of its semantic centroid $\mathbf{T}_i$ strongly reduces semantic similarity, most clearly so in the inner layers.

 We further studied to what extent syntactic and semantic information are coupled.
 Starting with syntax similarity, we found that removing from each sentence $\mathbf{X}_i$ its projection along the semantic centroid $\mathbf{T}_i$ does not significantly decrease its similarity to its syntax twin, $\mathbf{s}^0_i$.
-Instead, we found that the semantic similarity observed between the original sentences $\mathbf{X}_i$ and their paraphrases $\mathbf{P}_i$ is significantly affected when removing from $\mathbf{X}_i$ its projection along its syntax centroid $\mathbf{S}_i$, although the effect is not nearly as strong as that of ablating semantic centroids on syntactic similarity.
+Instead, we found that the semantic similarity observed between the original sentences $\mathbf{X}_i$ and their paraphrases $\mathbf{P}_i$ is significantly affected when removing from $\mathbf{X}_i$ its projection along its syntax centroid $\mathbf{S}_i$, although the effect is not nearly as strong as that of ablating semantic centroids.

 We next quantified the independent contributions of syntax and semantics centroids to sentence vectors across layers, confirming that the contribution of syntax is more stable across layers, whereas that of semantics concentrates in the inner layers.
+We found moreover that our syntactic and semantic centroids only account for a fraction of the information contained in sentence vectors.
+Future work should ascertain the extent to which this is due to our linear approach only capturing partial aspects of syntax and semantics (which is likely), and to what extent it stems from the fact that sentence vectors also encode a large amount of non-strictly linguistic information (along the lines of the ``functional'' knowledge explored by \citealp{MAHOWALD2024517}).